 - Total Average Monthly Cost $182

 When someone joins Amway, they have the option to receive their “educational tools” from their line of sponsorship.
-Normally, the upline Platinum sits down with the new IBO to set goals and explain to them what it takes to succeed in Amway.
+Normally, the upline Platinum sits down with the new IBO to set goals and explains to them what it takes to succeed in Amway.

-During that counseling session, the Platinum IBO discusses the importance of purchasing tools and using the World Wide Dream Builders training system.
+During that counseling session, the Platinum IBO discusses the importance of purchasing business tools and using the World Wide Dream Builders training system.

 Once again, please keep in mind that most new distributors don’t purchase or use the tools.
-In fact, only a small percentage of new distributors will buy the business support tools, or treat the business seriously.
+In fact, only a small percentage of new distributors will buy the business support materials, or treat the business seriously.